19mddil/Software--design-and-Architect/ObjectOrientedDesign/decomposition.md

 			}
 		}
 `
--Aggregation- A week has a relationship or not heavily linked.Like whole object has a part object but do not cease to exist without the part or vice versa.
+- Aggregation- A week has a relationship or not heavily linked.Like whole object has a part object but do not cease to exist without the part or vice versa.
 `public class Airline{
 			private ArrayList<CrewMember> crew;
 			public Airline(){